2X match available when buying from our Holiday Gift Catalog! Each gift you buy turns into two gifts for children and families in need. SHOP NOW

 Ethiopia

-Highly skilled US medical professionals train partner doctors to do complicated ob/gyn surgeries, C-sections and deliveries.
-We funded and built the Leku Hospital in the South and the Atsede Mariam Health Clinic in the north.
-We provide medical supplies to local clinics and hospitals in areas where we run Child Sponsorship programs
+Highly skilled U.S. healthcare professionals train local doctors to do complicated OB/GYN surgeries, C-sections and deliveries, and Health Support Workers in preventative healthcare.
+We funded and built the Leku Hospital in the South, and the Atsede-Mariam Health Clinic in the north.
+We also provide medical supplies to local clinics and hospitals in areas where we run Family Preservation programs.

 Guatemala

-We funded and built the Las Minas Community Center and are adding a health center to it this year.
-Children and their families will be able to get regular medical and dental check-ups, hearing and eye tests.
-We will send skilled medical teams from Guatemala City and abroad to train and upskill local medical professionals.
+We funded and built the Las Minas Community Center and Medical Clinic.
+Children and their families are able to get regular medical and dental check-ups, hearing and eye tests.
+This year, we will send skilled medical teams from Guatemala City and abroad to train and upskill local medical professionals.

 Testimonials